TheBolly/SynX/README.md

 All builds for my plugins can be found at this link: http://kaikk.net/mc/

 ## Install
 Place the jar in your plugin folder.
 The jar file is hybrid so the same jar file can be used for Bukkit, Sponge, and Bungeecord.
 Start the bukkit/sponge/bungeecord server so a default config file is generated.
 On Bukkit and Bungeecord you'll find the config at /plugins/SynX/config.yml.
 On Sponge, you'll find the config at /config/synx.conf.
-Be sure to set a short node name for all your servers.
+Be sure to set a short node name for all your servers and a shared MySQL database.
 Now you can add any plugin that use SynX to transfer data.
 If you haven't already, I highly recommend to add [Sync](https://github.com/KaiKikuchi/Sync): it's a plugin that allows running commands from a remote bukkit/sponge/bungeecord server.

 ####Commands
 Currently, commands are not available on Bungeecord.